vecinomio/DevOpsA3Training/README.md

 # DevOpsA3Training

 ## Description:
+This instruction provides:
-This instructions provide how to create a VPC Stack using CloudFormation.
+  - how to create a VPC Stack using CloudFormation.
   - how to create a Bastion Stack in custom VPC.

 ## Expected results:
-* Custom VPC with public and private subnets in 2 Availability Zones
+- Custom VPC with public and private subnets in 2 Availability Zones
   * All resources in subnets Public0 and Public1 has Internet access through Internet Gateway
   * All resources in subnets Private0 and Private1 has Internet access through NAT Gateway

 - AutoScalingGroup with only one Bastion-host instance:
   * Bastion has Elastic IP;